pfink/nuimo-openhab-python/README.md

    - `Text`: Is used to aggregate items to several "apps" among those you can navigate with the Nuimo.
    - `Default`: Partially supported.
 It works as long as it is internally resolved to a `Switch` or `Slider` element which is true for some item types (e.g. `Switch`, `Dimmer`, `Player`).
-   - `Frame`: This element type is allowed, but is ignored.
+   - `Frame`: This element type is allowed, but ignored.
 Aggregation is done with `Text` elements because they're more flexible, especially they can be nested.

-   All other element types are not allowed and the application won't start if they're used.
+   All other element types are *not* allowed and the application won't start if they're used.

    [Blocks](https://docs.openhab.org/configuration/sitemaps.html#concepts) are only allowed (and mandatory) on `Frame` and `Text` elements.
 Nesting is supported without any limitations.